-Proteins are composed of 20 amino acids, so that for any position in one sequence the possibilities for alignment with a position in a comparison sequence are 1 match, 19 mismatches, or a gap.
-However, the likelihood for each of the 19 mismatches is not the same.
+Proteins are composed of twenty amino acids, so for any position in one sequence the possibilities for alignment with a position in a comparison sequence is one match, nineteen mismatches or a gap.
+However, the likelihood for each of the nineteen mismatches is not the same.
 Replacement of an amino acid by a chemically similar amino acid occurs much more frequently than does replacement with a distinctly different amino acid.
 These different frequencies of amino acid substitutions can be captured as a scoring matrix, in which matches are given the highest similarity score and mismatches that occur frequently in protein sequences are given positive scores, decreasing with declining frequencies of the substitution.
-These scoring matrices are determined by the frequency with which mismatches are observed in well-aligned sequences.
-Several effective matrices have been generated, beginning with the pioneering work of Dayhoff et al. [18] and continuing on to the BLOSSUM matrices of Henikoff [29].
+These scoring matrices are determined by the frequency that mismatches are observed in well-aligned sequences.
+Several effective matrices have been generated, beginning with the pioneering work of Dayhoff et al. (1978) and continuing on to the BLOSSUM matrices of Henikoff (1992).